-- 6. Refer to Figure 1-27: Remove hairpin cotter (#1) from storage bracket (#2). - 7.
-Refer to Figure 1-28: Rotate transport lock bar (#3) down and place over lock pin (#4).
-Secure with hairpin cotter (#1). - 8.
-Refer to Figure 1-29: Spread stroke control spacers (#5) apart at the break line and remove them from hydraulic lift cylinder (#1). - 9.
-Start tractor and lower cutter until front skid shoes are resting on the ground or on solid non-concrete support blocks. - Without relieving hydraulics, shut tractor down properly before dismounting.
+6. Remove hairpin cotter (#1) from transport pin (#2) and remove the transport pin (#2) from storage holes (#3).

+7. Insert transport pin (#2) through wing lock hole (#3) and secure it with hairpin cotter (#1).

+- 8. Move all flip spacers (#2) to the open position. - Start tractor and lower cutter until front skids are resting on the ground or on solid (non-concrete) support blocks. - 10.
+Without relieving hydraulics, shut tractor down properly before dismounting.
 Refer to "Tractor Shutdown Procedure" on page 15.

-To avoid serious injury or death: Stay clear from underneath the cutter and directly behind transport tires.
+Stay clear from underneath the cutter and directly behind transport tires.
 The cutter could fall suddenly causing the decks to lower and tires to roll back.

-- 11. Replace stroke control spacers (#5) as needed to support wheels at this position. - Move cylinder lift levers back and forth to release all hydraulic pressure at the couplers. - 13.
-Continue on page 26.
+- 11. Close stroke control flip spacers as needed to support wheels at this position. - 12.
+Move cylinder lift levers back and forth to release all hydraulic pressure at the couplers.

-Transport Bar, Storage Position Figure 1-27
+Transport Pin, Storage Position Figure 1-31

-Transport Bar, Locked Position Figure 1-28
+Transport Pin, Locked Position Figure 1-32

-Hydraulic Lift Cylinder and Stroke Control Spacers Figure 1-29
+Hydraulic Lift Cylinder and Stroke Control Spacers Figure 1-33